tesk9/accessible-html/README.md

 ## Accessibility

 This section of the library focuses on bridging the gap between the HTML spec and the WAI-ARIA (Web Accessibility Initiative -- Accessible Rich Internet Applications) spec.
 A developer needs to know a lot about each spec and ask multiple questions before even adding simple elements to the wep page.
-These view functions push the user to follow both specifications with less mental work involved.
+These view functions push the user to write less typo-prone and semantic code.

+However, the [principles of accessibility](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html) go beyond correctness and into the realm of good design.
+For example, there are two `img` tag helpers that ask you as the developer to decide whether the image you want to display for screenviewers is necessary or distracting for screenreaders.
+Essentailly, does it convey meaning and value, or is it decorative?

 ```
 import Accessibility as Html exposing (Html)